tiwarirot/hemnet-scraper/README.md

 * initial_price
 * year_built

-It browses specifically the counties of: Stockholm, Nacka, Sollentuna, and Sundbyberg.
+It browses specifically the counties of: *Stockholm*, *Nacka*, *Sollentuna*, and *Sundbyberg*.

-To change the default run settings (starting page, number of pages) ,modify the last line:
+To change the default run settings (starting page, number of pages), modify the last line:

 ```
 SlutPriserScraper(start_page=1,num_of_pages=50,use_google_maps_api=False).to_csv()